sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/clickable_color_blocks.rst

 Clickable Color Blocks
 =======================

-We've already tried drawing a clickable dot to control the LEDs, so let's take it a step further and draw 3 colored squares to adjust the RGB colors!
+We've already tried drawing a clickable dot to control the LED, so let's take it a step further and draw 3 colored squares to adjust the RGB colors!

 .. image:: img/colorful_square.png